-Under the current system there is no account taken as to why the marriage has broken down, you only need to show that it has broken down irretrievably.
-In other words there is no need to show that one party is at fault.
+There is no account taken of why the marriage has broken down, only that it has broken down irretrievably.

-- Have lived separately and apart for a period of at least 12 months.
+- Lived separately and apart for at least twelve (12) months;

 - There is no reasonable likelihood of reconciling.

-In some cases you may have lived separately even though you have remained living in the same home.
-If this is what is happening to you, there will need to be some further proof to show that you are actually separated during this time.
+In some cases the Courts can consider that you have lived separately, even though you have lived under the same roof.
+In such case you need to prove to the Court that you are actually separated during this time.

-It is also very important to be aware that a divorce only ends your marriage, it does not finalise other aspects, like property settlements or parenting arrangements that you may wish to put in place for your children.
+It is important to be aware that a divorce only ends your marriage relationship, it does not finalise other aspects like property settlement like parenting arrangements that you may wish to put into place in respect of children.

 It is also important to note that: